 - Lower expenses create higher net rents, which will increase values.

 - It is good tenant relations to return a tax cheque at year end;

 - A review shows the tenants that the landlord cares.

 - Fiduciary duty

 If you have any questions please contact Peter Austin at email@example.com

 Peter Austin has been in involved in the assessment industry for some 30 and was a partner at Burgess Austin Appraisers for 25 years.
-He is currently Chair of the BC Chapter of the Canadian Property Tax Association.
+He was Chair of the BC Chapter of the Canadian Property Tax Association for 5 years.